|Aircraft registration number||А6-FDN|

 The detailed analysis of all factors related to the aircraft operation is going on.
 The investigation team is planing to conduct necessary examinations of the aircraft control system recovered components and elements.
 The Boeing Company received the request for providing the technical documentation necessary for the evaluation of the aircraft systems performance, and also the information requested related to the Boeing aircraft events with similar scenarios.

 In the context of the media information with some links to the Cockpit Voice Recorder (CVR) data, the Interstate Aviation Committee states that in accordance with International and Russian air accident investigation policy the CVR data is considered as the non-public disclosure information.
 The IAC has not disclosed and has no intention to disclose this data.
-The work on the transcript of the flight crew conversation is in progress.
+The work on the flight crew conversation transcript is in progress.
 Today we have more than 1 hour of flight crew conversations transcribed, including the final stage conversations.
 Experts from the UAE, RF, USA, and France are involved in this work in the IAC Laboratory.

 The Interstate Aviation Committee is providing upgrade on the progress of the investigation of the accident involving a Boeing 737-800 registered A6-FDN operated by FlyDubai.